Mathikilhi Eco Garden

-Mathikilhi Eco Garden (މަތިކިޅި އީކޯ ގާޑަން; is a wetland or a grassland in Meedhoo, Addu City, Maldives.There many water lakes in the Eco garden.
+Mathikilhi Eco Garden (މަތިކިޅި އީކޯ ގާޑަން; is a wetland or a grassland in Meedhoo, Addu City, Maldives.
+There are many water lakes in the eco garden.
 The biggest water lake 'Fenfila koaru' is in the center of the wetland.
-Mathikilhi Eco garden is the first Wetland Garden in the Maldives.
+Mathikilhi Eco Garden is the first Wetland Garden in the Maldives.
 The wetland's some of the water lakes were dug by people themselves.
-The beauty of Eco Garden is shown by the water lakes and the grasses.
+The beauty of the eco garden is shown by the water lakes and the grasses.

-The eco-garden was built by a group of people from Meedhoo The eco-garden began operations in 2016.
-The Eco garden is under the protection of the Ministry of Climate Change, Environment and Energy, and Addu City council.
-The ponds in the Eco garden are known to have a few freshwater fish species including, Greenstripe barb (Puntius vittatus) and a species of Swamp eel.
+The eco-garden was built by a group of people from Meedhoo The eco garden began operations in 2016.
+The ponds in the eco garden are known to have a few freshwater fish species including, Greenstripe barb (Puntius vittatus) and a species of Swamp eel.
 Mathikilhi eco garden is around 50 hectors big.